RABBITS -- I. The crucial role of nuclear star formation in driving the coalescence of supermassive black hole binaries: Numerical simulations

 Here, $M_{\rm bin} = M_{\rm BH,1} + M_{\rm BH,2}$ is the total SMBH mass, $c$ is the speed of light.
 When the eccentricity of a binary is closer to 1, the binary enters the GW emission-dominated phase earlier due to the factor of $(1-e^2)^{-7/2}$, resulting in a shorter SMBH merger time-scale.
 In the parent simulations, distinct runs exhibit quite different eccentricities at the time when the two SMBHs become hard (see the column of $e_{\rm hard}^{\rm parent}$ in Table~\ref{tab:sim_info}).
 Previous numerical simulations have demonstrated that the eccentricity of a binary at $t_{\rm hard}$ displays inherent stochasticity, arising from random stellar encounters \citep[e.g.][]{Quinlan1997,Berczik2005,Nasim2020,Gualandris2022,Rawlings2023}.
 This imposes a limitation on directly comparing SMBH merger time-scales across different parent runs, as well as the study of how factors beyond GW emission influence these time-scales.

 To mitigate the impact from the stochastic nature of eccentricity, we manually reset $e_{\rm hard}$ to the same value in different runs, and rerun the simulations starting from $t_{\rm hard}$ and continuing until the point of final SMBH merger.
 To reset $e_{\rm hard}$, we take the snapshot of $t = t_{\rm hard}$ from each simulation, and keep the SMBH mass, the binary CoM position and velocity, and the semimajor axis unchanged.
 The coordinates and velocities of the two SMBHs are adjusted to match the specific relative angular momentum corresponding to the given new eccentricity.
-The eccentricity of a binary is determined by the magnitude of the specific relative angular momentum, therefore, we can randomly assign different directions to the specific relative angular momentum to generate different realizations.
+The eccentricity of a binary is determined by the magnitude of the specific relative angular momentum, therefore, we can randomly assign different directions to the specific relative angular momentum (or equivalently the orbital plane of the binary) to generate different realizations.
 The details of how the eccentricity is reset can be found in Appendix~\ref{ap:reset_ecc}.

 In this study, we opt to reset $e_{\rm hard}$ to an intermediate value of 0.6.
-This choice ensures that the GW emission dominated phase is neither triggered prematurely nor delayed excessively, making it well-suited for this pilot investigation.
+This choice ensures that the GW emission dominated phase is neither triggered prematurely (making it challenging to disentangle the effects of eccentricity and GW emission from those ascribable to galaxy formation processes) nor delayed excessively (resulting in a longer time for the binary to merge and becoming computationally inefficient), making it well-suited for this pilot investigation.

 Once the initial condition for a rerun is set up, we use exactly the same numerical code and parameters as in the original parent run to evolve the simulation until the SMBHs merge.
 For each parent run, we conduct ten rerun realizations (i.e. they differ in the directions of the binary's specific relative angular momentum) to further minimize the influence of the eccentricity stochasticity on our conclusions.
 This approach enables us to estimate both the mean and standard deviation of the SMBH merger time-scales, facilitating direct comparisons across different simulations.